phoboslab/qoa/README.md

 wearing headphones.
 You may unexpectedly produce garbage output that can damage your ears.
 I had more than a few close calls.

+## Building

+Use `cmake -S . -B build` in the source directory containing qoaconv.c, qoaplay.c This creates an isolated build folder called `build` to prevent clutter in the source tree.
+To enable FLAC/MP3 support, add `-DINCLUDE_FLAC` / `-DINCLUDE_MP3` respectively to the
+beginning of the aforementioned command.
+Then, run `cmake --build build` for the binaries.

 ## Alternative Implementations of QOA

 - [pfusik/qoa-ci](https://github.com/pfusik/qoa-ci) - Ć, transpiling to